Innovation Corps - Nodes Program (I-Corps Nodes)CONTACTS

 Important Information for Proposers

-The National Science Foundation (NSF) seeks to develop and nurture a national innovation ecosystem that builds upon fundamental research to guide the output of scientific discoveries closer to the development of technologies, products and processes that benefit society.
+The National Science Foundation (NSF) seeks to further develop and nurture a national innovation ecosystem that builds upon fundamental research to guide the output of scientific discoveries closer to the development of technologies, products, processes and services that benefit society.
 The goal of the program is to dramatically reduce the period of time necessary to bring a promising idea from its inception to widespread implementation.

 REVISIONS AND UPDATES